abinit/abinit/doc/mkdocs-tutorials/tddft.md

 This is a rather simple system, with cylindrical symmetry, allowing interesting understanding.
-Although we will suppose that you are familiarized with quantum numbers for diatomic molecules, this should not play an important role in the understanding of the way to use Abinit's implementation of Casida's formalism.
+Although we will suppose that you are familiarized with quantum numbers for diatomic molecules, this should not play an important role in the understanding of the way to use Abinit implementation of Casida's formalism.

 *Before beginning, you might consider to work in a different subdirectory as